tupui/batman/paper/paper.md

 # Summary

+Bayesian Analysis Tool for Modelling and uncertAinty quaNtification (batman) is an open source Python package dedicated to statistical analysis based on non-intrusive ensemble experiment.

-Numerical codes have reached a sufficient maturity to represent physical phenomena, and complex simulations on high-resolution grid is becoming possible with continuous developments in numerical methods and in High Performance Computing (HPC).
+Numerical software has reached a sufficient maturity to represent physical phenomena.
+High fidelity simulation is possible with continuous advances in numerical methods and in High Performance Computing (HPC).
 Still, deterministic simulations only provide limited knowledge on a system as uncertainties in the numerical model and its inputs translate into uncertainties in the outputs.

-Batman is a python module that allows to seamlessly perform statistical analysis using any experiment.
-From a simple setting file, it handles all necessary steps automatically.
-Another possibility is to access batman API to independently use all functionalities.
-Last but not least, batman can make use of existing results from both in vivo and in silico experimentations.

-Along with state-of-the-art algorithms for creating design of experiments (DoE), constructing a surrogate model (SM) and performing uncertainty quantification (UQ), it implements new methods for resampling the parameter space and new data visualization methods to assess uncertainties [@roy2017a].
-Batman has been successfully used to treat complex Computational Fluid Dynamics applications [@roy2017a, @roy2017b, @roy2017c].
+Ensemble-based methods are used to construct a numerical or experimental dataset from which statistics are inferred.

+*batman* library provides a convenient, modular and efficient framework for design of experiments, surrogate model and uncertainty quantification. *batman* relies on open source python packages dedicated to statistics (*openTURNS* and *scikit-learn* [@openturns, @scikit-learn]).
+It also implements advanced methods for resampling, robust optimization and uncertainty visualization [@roy2017a].

+*batman* handles the workflow for statistical analysis.
+It makes the most of HPC resources by managing asynchronous parallel tasks.
+The internal parallelism of each task does not conflict with *batman*'s parallel environment.

+*batman* analysis is launched from a *command line interface* and a setting file. *batman* functionalities can also be accessed through an API. *batman* has been successfully used for geosciences and turbomachinery Computational Fluid Dynamics applications [@roy2017a, @roy2017b, @roy2017c].

+*batman* is CECILL-B licensed; it is actively developed and maintained by researchers at CERFACS.

 # References